Gauged Gromov-Witten theory for small spheres: Vortices with zero area and genus

-The splitting axiom for these invariants is the same as that for finite vortex parameter discussed in \cite{cross}, that is, they form a cohomological trace on the cohomological field theory defined by the equivariant Gromov-Witten invariants introduced by Givental in \cite{gi:eq}.
+The splitting axiom for the zero-area gauged Gromov-Witten invariants is the same as that for finite vortex parameter discussed in \cite{cross}, that is, they form a cohomological trace on the cohomological field theory defined by the equivariant Gromov-Witten invariants introduced by Givental in \cite{gi:eq}.
 We will not prove the splitting axiom here; it follows from the equality with the gauged Gromov-Witten invariants for small area proved later.